Archittt/Builders-Inventory/README.md

 2. View all properties in the centralized inventory table.
 3. Use the filter/search form to narrow down results.
 4. Use edit/delete buttons to manage inventory in real-time.
-5. Only users from **authorized IP addresses** can access admin login and backend routes.
+5. Access to protected routes and admin functionalities is restricted to authenticated users via token-based login.
 ---

 ##  Future Enhancements
-- **User Authentication** for admin-only access.
+- **Role-Based Access Control** for different user types.
 -  **Export Data** to CSV or PDF reports.
 - **Improved UI/UX** for a smoother and more intuitive experience.
 -  **Analytics Dashboard** for property insights and trends.